 - at least 250 people must work in the organisation

 - you must be able to show that the training will help you do your job better

 Reducing your work hours

 Depending on what type of course you will be doing, and how much of your time will be taken up with your studies; you may decide to reduce your working hours.
-You can check our interactive advice on and see our.
+To find out more about your options for this, you can use our interactive advice tool or call our helpline.